 - In ICEC Kauniainen we follow the children's interests and prepare activities that enrich their vocabulary. - Interaction is key.
-Interaction happens on different levels: between children, between children and educators and between educators and guardians. - Educators enrich play, games and all learning situations so that children are invited and tempted to interact and communicate more.
-Also daily activities and care moments are used as language-rich learning moments, regardless of the age of the children. - In ICEC Kauniainen groups are formed partly based on age, but we want to create moments in which we break this so that children of different ages play together: groups visit each other, joined reading moments, play times etc. This enhances, amongst many other things, language awareness. - Aside from focus on high-quality interaction, in ICEC Kauniainen we want to create a language rich learning environment through the use of pictures, songs, rhymes, repetition, books and written language, body language, rich expressions,... - ICEC Kauniainen is a multicultural daycare and community, where we want to celebrate this diversity and expose children to a wealth of languages (not only English & Finnish).
-This can happen via music and celebrations from all over the world, joining city of Kauniainen events... - We mainly focus on the cultures present amongst families and staff. - We aim at using of picture routine page for parents who do not have a common language with the staff. - Use of gender-neutral vocabulary with children and avoid using words like "boy" or "girl" with the children.
+Interaction happens on different levels: among children, between children and educators and between educators and guardians. - To make a safe environment for the children, so that they can share their ideas together and with the teachers.
+This way they feel comfortable to ask as many as questions as they want and explore freely. - To add theme-based activities in our regular routine to improve the children's vocabulary in relation to a topic but still to give them the chance to share and come up with their own thoughts and ideas. - To make the learning not only in the daycare but also at home.
+For example, to give them weekend task or a weekend book which they can take home and will be talked about in the daycare. - Educators enrich play, games and all learning situations so that children are invited and tempted to interact and communicate more.
+Daily activities and care moments are also used as language-rich learning moments, regardless of the age of the children. - In ICEC Kauniainen groups are formed partly based on age, but we want to create moments in which we break this so that children of different ages play together: groups visit each other, joined reading moments and play times, etc. This enhances, amongst many other things, language awareness. - Aside from focusing on high-quality interaction, in ICEC Kauniainen we want to create a language-rich learning environment through the use of pictures, songs, rhymes, repetition, books and written language, body language, rich expressions... - ICEC Kauniainen is a multicultural daycare and community, where we want to celebrate this diversity and expose children to a wealth of languages (not only English, Finnish & Swedish).
+This can happen via music and celebrations from all over the world, joining Kauniainen's events... - We mainly focus on the cultures present amongst families and staff. - We aim at using a picture routine page for parents who do not have a common language with the staff. - To use gender-neutral vocabulary with children and avoid using words like "boy" or "girl" with the children.